wonderalexandre/MorphoAAP/README.md

 # How to install?
 > ``pip install morphoaap``

-# Extracting AP and AAP from a given image
+# Example: extracting AP and AAP from a given image

 1. Importing common libraries
 ```